ichibrosan/multiware-framework-and-vpa/README.md

 text element as well.

-edited the schema metadata line to allow for more precise targeting of the default form, whether or not to put a submit button by default at the end of generating a schema via a boolean value, as well as changing the css stylesheet that the page loads with.
+edited the schema metadata line to allow for more precise targeting of the default form, whether to put a submit button by default at the end of generating a schema via a boolean value, as well as changing the css stylesheet that the page loads with.